Looking for some effective team building exercises to bring your team together?

-1. Virtual Team Meetings
+1. Virtual team meetings

-While team meetings are often focused around work, it is important that virtual work teams use them as a tool for building team cohesion.
+While team meetings are often focused around work, it is important that virtual work teams recognise them as a group team building tool for building team cohesion, empathy and commitment.

 To do this exercise, conduct a virtual meeting at the end of each month and ask three questions to each team member:

-- One thing that can be improved?
+- What’s the one thing that can be improved?

 Be sure that the team leader or manager also answers these questions, as it creates the feeling that all team members are equal.

-2. Live Remote Office
+2. Live remote office

 Here’s how it works: